femiguez/apsimx/README.md

 If you need other R packages to interact with the previous version(s) of APSIM (7.x) try 'APSIM' and 'apsimr'.
 This package does not fully replace the functionality in those packages.
-It does have similar functions as in 'apsimr', but they are completely re-written.
+In many ways it goes beyond those packages.
+It does have some similar functions as in 'apsimr', but they are completely re-written.
+However, both 'APSIM' and 'apsimr' have been removed from CRAN.

 If you want to install this package from github try in R: